nyakaz73/spring-boot-reactjs-fullstack-2/README.md

 ## Lets go

-Before we move on make sure you have folder structure that we ended up with on the part 1 of this series
+Before we move on make sure you have folder structure that we ended up with on the [Part 1](https://github.com/nyakaz73/spring-boot-reactjs-fullstack) of this series
 ```cmd
 - sample-project-root
     - frontend